iannielsenCode/University-Work/README.md

 # University-Work
-Various school projects for Bachelors degree.
-Used primarily as a repository to show employers my programming skills and knowledge.
+School project for networking course.
+Designed to implement server and client side data transfer.